Military history of the United Kingdom during World War II: Indian Ocean strike

 It was only after the war in Europe was coming to an end that large British forces were dispatched to the Indian Ocean again after the neutralisation of the German fleet in late 1943 and early 1944.
 The success of Operation Overlord in June meant even more craft from the Home Fleet could be sent, including precious amphibious assault shipping.

 During late 1944, as more British aircraft carriers came into the area, a series of strikes were flown against oil targets in Sumatra to prepare British carriers for the upcoming operations in the Pacific.
 For the first attack, the United States lent USS Saratoga.
 The oil installations were heavily damaged by the attacks, aggravating the Japanese fuel shortages due to the Allied blockade.
 The final attack was flown as the carriers were heading for Sydney to become the British Pacific Fleet.

-After the departure of the main battle forces, the Indian Ocean was left with escort carriers and older battleships as the mainstay of its naval forces.
+Following the departure of the main battle forces, the Indian Ocean was left with escort carriers and older battleships as the mainstay of its naval forces.
 Nevertheless, during those months important operations were launched in the recapture of Burma, including landings on Ramree, Akyab and near Rangoon.